Navigating Relationships: How to Balance Expectations and Compatibility

 Why?

-It is important to know that a lot of the conflict in relationships, whether we choose to agree or not, start with lack of understanding and/or accepting one's partner and his/her behavior.
+Well, that's because one of you refuses to accept the other.
+It is essential to know that many relationship conflicts, whether we agree or not, start with a lack of understanding and acceptance of one's partner and his/her behavior.

 If not, move on.
-Waste no time trying to make something work, that will ultimately fall apart...
+Waste no time trying to make something work that will ultimately fall apart...

 SHARE YOUR COMMENTS BELOW!